 It could be hard to get your first client if you don’t know where to find your freelancing opportunities.
 You need to think about where you can get your freelancing projects based on your business nature.

-If you are unsure, I have few ideas for you:
+If you are unsure, I have a few ideas for your freelancing career:

 - You can look for the right connections from local by joining as many networking and meetup events nearby where you lived and proactively network with other participants.
 Once found, be prepared to take up any opportunities and go for it (even you are not fully equipped with the skills necessary yet).

-- You may discover project opportunities from freelancing platforms with large user base like Upwork and Freelancer.com.
+- You may discover project opportunities from freelancing platforms with large user bases like Upwork and Freelancer.com.